-I’m always eager to try a new gardening tool, hoping to find the secret that will make my gardening tasks easier or multiply my veggie harvest.
-But after years of looking for that magical tool, I’m approaching the realization that it probably doesn’t exist.
-You have to put in the time and try lots of different strategies to make your plants happy.
+I’m always eager to try a new gardening tool, hoping to find the secret that will make my garden tasks easier or multiply my veggie harvest.
+It takes time to find the best gardening tools and figure out what makes plants happy.

 Now I’ve tidied up my collection and kept only the best tools and supplies that I consider necessities for any garden.
 These are the five types of supplies I recommend you always keep in your potting shed, and one item you can skip.